cross-seed/cross-seed.org/docs/reference/api.md

 ## POST `/api/webhook`

-This endpoint invokes a search, on all configured trackers, for a specific torrent name, infoHash, or torrent data.
-You can provide the name directly, or you can provide an infoHash or path to search for, which `cross-seed` will use to either look up the torrent in your [`torrentDir`](../basics/options#torrentdir) or parse the filename directly.
+This endpoint invokes a search, on all configured trackers, for a specific torrent infoHash or torrent data.
+`cross-seed` will either look up the torrent in your [`torrentDir`](../basics/options#torrentdir) or parse the filename directly.
 It will respond with `204 No Content` once it has received your request successfully.

 :::tip
 Searches that match a torrent file always take precedence, even in data-based searching.
 :::

 ### Supported formats